Yet Another Air Raid Siren Page

 (the barber's name was A.B.
 Skee!), a realty office, a cash-only diner and a gas station at the corner of 77th

-Sepulveda.
-The land either belonged to, or was acquired by the Mormon temple immediately north of it and, as you
+The land either belonged to, or was acquired by the Mormon temple immediately north of it and, as you note, it

-note, it is now a fenced grassy area for after-school activities.
+is now a fenced grassy area for after-school activities.
 Siren 151 was a Type - 1 Rotating.
-The strip
+The strip mall and

 As for the fate of Siren 176 at UCLA, keep in mind that UCLA is constantly renaming buildings.
 Early structures